Did you know that using your credit card for a big-ticket purchase could actually extend your warranty on the product?

 |American Express||Most Amex cards offer up to one additional year of coverage.||Max benefit is $10,000 per claim with a $50,000 limit.||American Express|

 |Capital One||Up to 24 months of extended warranty||Some Capital One cards carry Visa benefits; others have Mastercard.||Capital One|

 |Chase||Up to one additional year of coverage on a warranty of three years or less||Up to $10,000 per claim, maximum $50,000 per account||Chase|

 |Citi||Select Citi cards can extend warranties up to 2 years.||Max benefit of $10,000||Citi|

 |USAA||Up to an additional year of warranty coverage||Register your eligible items upon purchase.||USAA|

 Some credit card issuers, such as Discover, have decided to eliminate their extended warranty programs in recent years.

 What Type of Purchases Qualify for Extended Warranty Coverage?

-As we mentioned earlier in the article, not everything that you purchase with your credit card will qualify for an extended warranty, even if it comes with a manufacturer warranty.
+As I mentioned earlier in the article, not everything that you purchase with your credit card will qualify for an extended warranty, even if it comes with a manufacturer warranty.

-Each credit card has a different set of parameters for qualification, so you should check the Guide to Benefits for your specific card for the most accurate information.
+Each credit card has a different set of parameters for qualification, so you should check your card’s Guide to Benefits to get the most accurate information.